metabase/metabase/docs/users-guide/04-asking-questions.md

 - [Filtering](#filtering)
 - [Summarizing and grouping by](#summarizing-and-grouping-by)

-Under each step you'll see buttons to add more steps after the current one.
-To the right of each step is a **Preview** button (looks like a Play button - a triangle pointing to the right) that shows you the first 10 rows of the results of your question up to that step.
+To the right of completed step is a **Preview** button (looks like a Play button - a triangle pointing to the right) that shows you the first 10 rows of the results of your question up to that step.

 ![Previewing results](./images/notebook/preview-table.png)

 ## Picking data